protocolguild/documentation/docs/README.md

 ## 🚨 Disclaimer 🚨

-This document represents the opinions and designs of contributors and anyone that has given feedback, not the Ethereum Foundation.
+This document represents the opinions and designs of contributors and anyone that has given feedback.
 If it were to be realized, it would live within the domain of [Stateful Works](https://twitter.com/StatefulWorks).

 This is a draft WIP - there may be some inconsistencies in argument or design throughout.